nmaas-platform/nmaas-docs/README.md

-# NMaaS Documentation
+# nmaas Documentation

 This repository contains the source files for the [docs.nmaas.eu](https://docs.nmaas.eu) website.
-It provides information on both the self-hosted NMaaS version, as well as the hosted one.
+It provides information on both the self-hosted nmaas version, as well as the hosted one.

 ## Contributing to the Documentation